SkygearIO/guides/cloud-db/basics/js.md

 - `Record` has reserved keys that cannot be used, such as `id` and `_id`.
 Please refer to [Reserved Columns][doc-reserved-columns] section for more.

-You can design different `Record` type to model your app.
+You can design different `Record` types to model your app.
 Just like defining tables in SQL.

 ``` javascript